 Here is a short list of introduction aspects I think you should be mindful of.

-- An introduction serves to set up the speaker for success, allows them to star and to provide a segue into the their topic.
+- An introduction serves to set up the speaker for success, allows them to star and provides a segue into their topic.

 - If the speaker provides you with their introduction, ask them if they are happy for you to edit it, to suit your presentation style.
 If not, stick to the script and do everything to deliver it the best you can.